Fradenti/intRinsic/cran-comments.md

 ## R CMD check results

 Running `devtools::check(args = c('--as-cran','--no-manual'))` locally and the functions `devtools::check_win_devel()` and `devtools::check_win_release()` produces
-no ERRORs, WARNINGs, or additional NOTEs.
+no ERRORs, WARNINGs, no NOTEs.

-I removed the recent note

-* checking C++ specification ...
-  NOTE Specified C++11: please drop specification unless essential

-following https://www.tidyverse.org/blog/2023/03/cran-checks-compiled-code/, updating the `src/Makevars` and `msrc/Makevars.win` files.

 The function `devtools::check_rhub()` produces no ERRORs, no WARNINGs, and one NOTE.
 Specifically, only on `Fedora Linux, R-devel, clang, gfortran`, we obtained

 * checking HTML version of manual ...
 NOTE
   Skipping checking HTML validation: no command 'tidy' found